-This map shows how case counts and rates due to all transmission sources have varied over the past four weeks.
-During this time case counts have increased in almost all zip code areas, with areas in north Marion County showing improvement.
+This map shows how case counts and rates due to all transmission sources have varied between the first and last part of September.
+During this time case counts have begun to decrease in almost all zip code areas, particularly notable in those zip codes with historically higher case counts.